leo-generali/personal-site/src/writing/2019/why-eleventy.md

 ## Outro

 For my specific use case, a full-fledged Gatsby application did not make sense.
 I surveyed a few other static site generators and ended up trying out Eleventy.
 It's got a ton of features I really like about it and stopped me from shipping unneeded JavaScript to the client.
 I've seen some performance benefits and haven't lost any features from my old Gatsby site.

+[^1]: I think this is probably the same for most personal developer blogs.
+Personally speaking, if I come across a post there's little chance that I'll click around and stay on the site.
+9 times out of 10 once I've read the post I close the tab.
+[^2]: According to Google's Lighthouse tool. <a href="/img/writing/2019/eleventy-results.png">Eleventy results</a>. <a href="/img/writing/2019/gatsby-results.png">Gatsby results</a>.